 He bristled.
 “We lost your mother to snatchers.
 I will not lose you as well.”

 I knew it was a sore spot for him and I really should have remembered.
 He was right, of course he was, but it didn’t stop me from saying, “I’m not a child, dad.
 I’m twenty-six years old.”

 His worried gaze turned hard.
 “Then don’t act like one.”

-The stare down between the Alpha and I would have continued if Lucas, the pack’s second in command, hadn’t interrupted.
+The stare down between the Alpha and I would have continued if Luke, the pack’s second in command, hadn’t interrupted.

 “A word, Jonas?” he asked my father, eyes flitting between us.

 “Sure, Luke,” he agreed as he turned his gaze from mine.